Intelligently Use Code Coverage to Maximize Testing Effort

 4 min read

-Intelligently use code coverage metrics to focus test efforts where they’re needed most, by understanding where new tests are required, and create maintainable test suites.
+Intelligently use code coverage metrics to focus test efforts where they’re needed most by understanding where new tests are required and by creating maintainable test suites.

 How to Think About Useful Code Coverage